kschuler/guide/guidelines/making-stimuli.md

 ##### To access sound files recorded on the Marantz PMD671

 First, slide the `POWER` switch to the right and release the power off.
-Then, press and hold the USB MENU/STORE button while you slide the POWER switch to the right and release.
+Plug the USB cord into a computer.
+Then, press and hold the `USB MENU/STORE` button while you slide the `POWER` switch to the right and release.

 ![](../static/images/marantz-usb.jpg)

-        The  power is on.
-The display will read "USB Online".
+The  power is now on and the display will read `USB Online`.

 The CF card appears as a removable device on your computer.
         Your recorded audio files are in a folder named MPGLANG1 as numbered MP3 files